UWrc/tillicum-slurm/02-monitoring-resource.md

 **Key features:**
 - Displays usage for all accounts you have access to.
-- Shows total GPU-hours and costs per account at the bottom.
+- Shows total GPU-hours and costs per account at the bottom of each account.
 - Integrates account-level budgets (if set) to show progress toward limits.

 Example output: